 emailListIDsdata field, it doesn't generate a subscription event—so it won't add them to any associated journeys.
 To learn more, see Message Channels and Message Types Overview.

-I've been testing my journey multiple times and should have received more than one of the same email.
-What is going on?
+I've been testing my journey multiple times and should have received the same campaign more than once.
+What's going on?

-You can only send one marketing template to an email address in an 18-hour
+You can only send a given marketing campaign to a user once in an 18-hour

 Can I temporarily turn off a journey?
 What will happen to all the users who are currently in the journey?

-Turning off a journey will prevent new users from being added to the journey.
+Turning off a journey prevents new users from being added to the journey.
 Users who are already in the journey will complete their current step and then immediately exit the journey.

-- Test users will complete the entire journey, even if the journey is disabled.
+- Test users will complete the entire journey, even if the journey is turned off.

-- Users who are in long delay tiles when a journey is disabled may exit the journey before their delay step is complete.
+- Users who are in long delay tiles when a journey is turned off may exit the journey before their delay step is complete.

-- To keep existing users moving through the journey, but prevent new users from entering, don’t turn off the workflow—disconnect the Start tile instead.
+- To keep existing users moving through the journey, but prevent new users from entering, don’t turn off the journey—disconnect the Start tile instead.